thangaraj535/Stock-return-analysis/README.md

-# VFSL-Direct
-This is the return analysis project of the major bank stocks
+This project was developed to analyze the profit scale of the major banking stocks for longterm investment.